cabarius/ToyBox/ToyBox/README.txt

 Current features include

+ver 1.1.7
+    Added alignment picker under Party Editor > Stats In search and pick some actions (add/remove item and spawn) now support a parameter do it up to 100 times Improved legibility of colors
 Ver 1.1.6
     Ignore Class And Feat Restrictions now allows you to choose any mythic class each time you level up starting from level 1 Ver 1.1.5